rajeshvkothari/oom/Internal/Tick_Readme.md

 ## Building Tosca Model Csars

-  **IMPORTANT NOTE : By default, GIN uses 'argo-workflow' engine to deploy models.
-To use 'puccini-workflow' engine, add workflow_engine_type  in 'metadata' section of main service template of model.**
+  **IMPORTANT NOTE: By default, GIN uses the 'argo-workflow' engine to deploy models.
+To use the 'puccini-workflow' engine, add workflow_engine_type  in the 'metadata' section of the main service template of a model.**

   **E.g : To use 'puccini-workflow' engine for tick deployment, add following in /home/ubuntu/tosca-models/cci/tickclamp/clamp_service.yaml**